 Key resources for further reading and reference:

 - Making Tourism More Sustainable: A Guide for Policy Makers

 - Compendium of Best Practices in Sustainable Tourism

 4. Drive the Demand Up!

-Remember when organic produce and dairy in the grocery store was a rarity once upon a time?
+Remember when organic produce and dairy in the grocery store were a rarity once?
 Now, there’s hardly any market that doesn’t have a dedicated organic aisle.

 The market – aka the consumer – is changing.
 Service providers must change along with trends or they get left behind.
 The same applies to sustainable products and, yes, even sustainable tourism.

-In order to drive demand up for sustainable travel, we have to put our money where it’s most valuable – into sustainable businesses, hotels, activities, and goods and services.
+🌟 In order to drive demand for sustainable travel, we have to put our money where it’s most valuable — into sustainable businesses, hotels, activities, and goods and services.